Rachel Lampert

 Rachel Lampert is an American playwright, director and choreographer.
 She served as the artistic director at Kitchen Theatre Company in Ithaca, NY from August 1997 until June 2017 when she retired after a successful twenty-year tenure.

 Early life and education

-Lampert was born in Brooklyn, New York.
-She attended Mount Holyoke College and received her BFA and her MFA from NYU Tisch School of the Arts.
+Lampert was born in Morristown, New Jersey, but moved with her parents when she was six months old to Brooklyn, New York.
+She attended Brooklyn Ethical Culture School, Midwood High School '65.
+She did freshmen year at Mount Holyoke College and received her BFA '69 and her MFA '72 from NYU Tisch School of the Arts.

 Career

 Lampert spent her early career as a dancer and founded a dance company in 1975, Rachel Lampert & Dancers, that toured extensively throughout the US and in Europe for fifteen years.

 By 1992 she was an experienced choreographer and theatre writer.